fallen-icarus/cardano-loans/README.md

 > In a worldwide market of millions, the probability of attracting at least a handful of pioneering
 > lenders is extremely high.
 Only one of them needs to issue a successful, profitable loan.
 That
 > single on-chain success story becomes the verifiable proof — the catalyst — that validates the model
 > and attracts the next wave of lenders.
 One lender becomes 2, then 4, then 8, ...
-Each loan success
+Each success
 > fuels more adoption.
 >
 > This dynamic de-risks the launch.
 The protocol doesn't need to hope for a crowd; it simply needs